7 Strategies For a Reluctant Reader

 If Books are Boring, Try These Ideas

 1. Get silly.
 Most kids are silly.
 Get books that will crack your kids up – no matter what age, gender, or interest.
-(Funny books listed in the last chapter of Book Love.)
+Funny books here.

 3. Get geeky.
 Kids love technology.
 Use that love to develop a love for reading, too.
-Read on a Kindle, Nook, iPad, or the computer.
+Read on a Kindle, Nook, iPad, or computer.
 All have selections of good electronic books (e-books) for kids.
-(E-books books listed in the last chapter of Book Love.)

 4. Get graphic novels.
 Graphic novels (full-length comic-style stories) don’t deserve the lack of reading status they’ve been given.
 They very much count as reading.
 Why not encourage it your kids to try one?